wiigg/enviro-station/device/README.md

-# Guide: Auto-start Sensor Data Service on Boot
+# Guide: Auto-start Sensor Service on Boot

-To regularly send sensor data to the cloud, our program needs to be running consistently.
+To regularly send sensor data to Azure, our program needs to be running consistently.
 You can start it manually with `python main.py` each time, but a more efficient way is to set it up to start automatically at boot.
 Follow the steps below to set this up.

 ## 📄 Step 1: Customise Service Template

-Open `template.service`:
+Open `sensor.service`:
 - Replace `<<PATH_TO_DEVICE_PROGRAM>>` with the full path to your `main.py`.
 - Replace `<<WORKING_DIRECTORY>>` with the directory where your `main.py` is located.
 - Replace `<<USER>>` with the username that will run the script.

-Then, save your changes as `sensor-data.service` in the `/etc/systemd/system/` directory.
+Then, save your changes in the `/etc/systemd/system/` directory.

-## 🔄 Step 2: Load & Enable the Sensor Data Service
+## 🔄 Step 2: Load & Enable the Sensor Service

 Enable the service to run at boot:

 ```
 sudo systemctl daemon-reload
-sudo systemctl enable sensor-data.service
+sudo systemctl enable sensor.service
 ```

-## 🚀 Step 3: Start the Sensor Data Service
+## 🚀 Step 3: Start the Sensor Service

 Start the service immediately with:

 ```
-sudo systemctl start sensor-data.service
+sudo systemctl start sensor.service
 ```

 ## 🔍 Step 4: Check the Status